yoannesbourg/Makeup-Catalog/README.md

 > yarn dev

 If you get a `Server Error` is because the API is down.
-Just wait, it she will come back :)
+Just wait, she will come back :)